PUNEETHPOOJARY08/Online-Portfolio/README.md

 This is my **Personal Portfolio Website** created using **HTML, CSS, and JavaScript**.
 It showcases skills, contact information, and professional background as a **Full-Stack Developer**.

 🔗 Live Demo
-Check it out here: [View Portfolio](https://yourusername.github.io/your-repo-name)
+Check it out here: file:///C:/Users/HP/OneDrive/Desktop/Portfolio/index.html

 > Replace the above link with your actual GitHub Pages URL.